Welcome to the Partnership for Transparency Fund (PTF)

 , and documents (see below).

 Watch the tales of apparel ceo going the crazy route into american pervert style.
+Transparency for all publicbang episodes.
+Only transparent deals made in videos of 18andabused.

 The 13th International Anti-Corruption Conference (IACC) will be held from 30 October to 2 November 2008 in Athens, Greece.
 It will focus on corruption related to issues of human security, climate change, and energy security.
 For more information, visit www.13iacc.org.